datarobot/datarobot-user-models/tools/r2d2/README.md

  to the endpoint "localhost:8999/predict".
 DRUM will create a dataframe form that file and will forward it to the r2d2 model.
 The r2d2 will parse the incoming data and will consume 2000mb of memory.

+ ## Using the r2d2/custom.py to send commands to a drum server running r2d model

+ r2d2/custom.py contains a main() function that if called can be used to send commands to a running r2d2 model.
+For example, use the following command to run drum and r2d2 model inside a container:

+    drum  server --address localhost:8888 --docker my-drum-env
+          --code-dir tools/r2d2/ --target-type regression

+ Then you can use the following to ask the r2d2 model to allocate 1000mb of memory.

+     python3 r2d2/custom.py  memory 1000 --server localhost:8888

+ Use the --help option to see how to send other commands to r2d2.